kmlawson/history-of-history-in-east-asia/seminars.md

 Kwong, Luke S. K. 'The Rise of the Linear Perspective on History and Time in Late Qing China c.
 1860-1911'. *Past & Present*, no. 173 (2001): 157--90.

 Li, Huaiyin. *Reinventing Modern China: Imagination and Authenticity in Chinese Historical Writing*.
 University of Hawaiʻi Press, 2013.
-(P)
+(P) [Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2887500)

 Mehl, Margaret. *History and the State in Nineteenth-Century Japan*.
 Macmillan, 1998.
 (P)